LENSHOOD/lenshood.github.io/source/_posts/2021-summary.md

 Early this year I was plan to write a simple local cache as a golang learning project.
 However, after compared the performance of my implementation with the famous Java cache *caffeine*, I realized that there's so many tech points to care about inside a simple local cache.
 So I stopped develop my go cache, turned to write a ring buffer by golang.
 It was so much fun to try write a high performance ring buffer, I learned a lot, include lock-free programing, cache line optimization, performance test in go, etc. Now my implementation already got a dozen of stars! :)

 The ring buffer implementation strengthen my confidence, so after that I began to take a further step: implement the raft algorithm.
 At first I translate the whole raft paper and preliminary understand the concept of raft, then I spent few hours to made a quick design of the whole architecture.
-After that, coding part takes me several hours, and I finished the first version (thanks to the good beach time).
+After that, coding part takes me several days, then I finished the first version (thanks to the good beach time).
 Then the testing and correctness verification spend me a lot of time, and I still working on this part.

 The latest go project of mine is a task control and monitor agent, which included in my recent consulting work.
 The whole design is like some sort of very lite version of *kubelet*, we call it *vmlet*, haha.